llouison/Project_03_Book_Bunch/README.md

     })
 };
 ```
+When using the SQL date datatype, it actually rendered the date to include the time. `2017-01-01T05:00:00.000Z`.
+In order to display it correctly for the date input type, we had to slice the string.
 ```
 date_started: book.date_started.slice(0,10)
 ```
+## Unsolved Problems
+- username is case sensitive
+- only the author search box works correctly
+- the home page is supposed to show a different header bassed on user loggedIn status
+- if a book has more than one genre, it's displayed as an object

-## Unsolved Problems/Next Steps
+## Next Steps
+- make the app responsiveness
-- notes section on individual book page
+- create a notes section on individual book page
-- embedded/popup book preview
+- add embedded/popup book preview
 - Link to amazon to purchase books
 - Ability to scan isbn barcode on mobile
-- Google Chrome extension for easy access to our app from anywhere the user may be surfing in the internet.
+- Google Chrome extension for easy access to app from anywhere on the internet